tamB2203579/CatRAG/README.md

 ## Performances

 To evaluate the effectiveness of GraphRAG, we conducted a comparative analysis against the standard RAG baseline.
 The evaluation was performed using a dataset of questions and reference answers derived from [Can Tho University website](https://www.ctu.edu.vn/don-vi-truc-thuoc.html).

-The evaluation framework measures the quality of the generated answers based on metrics such as Answer Relevance, Context Recall, and Faithfulness.
 The detailed results of our experiments are presented below.

 ### Table 1: Comparison of CatRAG (CR) and RAG (R) across thresholds